 Top things to do in Alexandria Egypt

-Alexandria is Egypt’s second largest city after Cairo.
+This post is about the best things to do in Alexandria, Egypt.
+Alexandria is a city located in the north of Egypt.
 It’s where the Nile delta meets the desert and the Mediterranean sea.

-Alexander the Great founded Alexandria and the city developed into one of the most important cities in the Roman empire.
+It was founded by Alexander the Great in 331 BCE and served as the capital of Egypt during the Hellenistic period.
+The city developed into one of the most important cities in the Roman empire.
 It was home to the largest library in the world as well as the largest lighthouse that was one of the seven wonders of the world.

 Why visit Alexandria Egypt

 Alexandria is steeped in history and it was an important cultural and intellectual center in the region.
 Some called it the pearl of the Mediterranean.
 A true Cosmopolitan city of its time that could easily compete with Rome.

 Alexandria connected the ancient Egyptian civilization of the pharaohs with that of the Romans and Greeks.
 The most famous inhabitant of Alexandria is Queen Cleopatra.
 Who maintained intimate relations with the rulers of the Roman empire.
 First Julius Caesar and later Marcus Antonius.